i'm renee.

 places i love being.

-Cornell's HCD DHive studio, where I do most of my thinking (and sometimes napping).
+Cornell's dHIVE studio, where I do most of my thinking (and sometimes napping).

 Thrift stores, where I'm on the hunt for my next fashion statement.